cheturvedi/Portfolio/Readme.md

 - Deep Learning
 - Network Science

+## Deep Learning

+Classifical statistical methods of modeling and predicting are sometimes not useful in many data science applications.
+Areas we observe non-linear relationships between explanatory variables and response variables are the most notable.
+Eg: Image Classification, Text anaytics etc

+An example of usign advanced deep learning techniques to derice value from unstructed text data is sentiment analysis.
+Long Short-Term memory neural networks work very well as [demonstrated here] (./Deep%20Learning/IMDBMovieReviewClassification.ipynb)

 ## Network Science

 Perhaps the oddest choice of the available modules, the techniques learnt here can be applied across different scientific disciplines without requiring a great deal of prior knowledge.
 DNA sequences, human social networks, ecological food chains, the interconnection of web pages etc can all be represented  effectively in terms of graphs.
 These graphs can be then used to derive knowledge on the networks.

-A topic modelling effort on the word association networks is [available here] (./Network Science/)
+A topic modelling effort on the word association networks is [available here](./Network%20Science/WordAssociation.pdf)